-Answers to several common questions regarding jury duty at the 59th District Court are listed below.
-If you do not see the answer to your questions in this list, you may find it in the State Bar of Michigan Juror Manual, or you may call the court office at (616) 453-5765 (Walker) or (616) 538-9660 (Grandville) and ask to speak with the jury clerk.
+Here you will find answers to several common questions regarding jury duty at the 59th District Court.
+If you do not see the answer to your questions in this list, you may find it in the State Bar of Michigan Juror Manual (PDF), or you may call the court office at 616-453-5765 (Walker) or 616-538-9660 (Grandville) and ask to speak with the jury clerk.

 You must report on the date, time, and location indicated on the summons you received.

 No. You must plan to come ready to serve at the time indicated on your summons.
-You may, however, be called by a court clerk if trial is cancelled and your service is no longer needed.
+You may, however, be called by a court clerk if the trial is canceled and your service is no longer needed.

 If your summons date falls within a previously scheduled vacation or necessary medical services, call the court as soon as possible, as your service as a juror is extremely important.
 You will be asked to present proof of plans, i.e. doctor's note, plane tickets, hotel reservation confirmation, etc. The judge ultimately decides whether you may be excused or have your jury service postponed.

-If you require accommodations under the Americans with Disabilities Act (ADA) in order to successfully participate in jury duty, fill out and submit a request for accommodations form found here, as soon as possible before the trial date.
+If you require accommodations under the Americans with Disabilities Act (ADA) in order to successfully participate in jury duty, fill out and submit a request for accommodations form (PDF), as soon as possible before the trial date.

 If your issue is not regarding a disability, you should first write a letter to the judge before the day of your jury service explaining your problem.
 At the time of the jury selection, you will be given an opportunity to discuss any problems regarding urgent personal matters of jurors and employers as to possible postponements, limitations on the length of jury service, compensation, qualifications for jury service, and any other condition of jury service.

-Once you complete your obligation under this summons, you will be exempt from jury duty in this court and other courts in the state of Michigan for one year.
+Once you complete your obligation under this summons, you will be exempt from jury duty in this court and other courts in the state of Michigan for 1 year.

 You should feel as comfortable as possible during your jury service.
 If you need help, bring the matter to the attention of the court staff and we'll try to help.
 If you cannot hear a witness or have to take a break during the trial, please raise your hand and let the judge know of your problem.

 The probability is a little under 50 percent.
-Six people will be selected on a trial but we initially summon more than six people in case some are excused for cause or on peremptory challenges.
+Six people will be selected on a trial, but we initially summon more than 6 people in case some are excused for cause or on peremptory challenges.

 You were chosen at random from the list of licensed drivers and state ID card holders.